 1. Lead a Gratitude Activity for the Family

-Thanksgiving is fast becoming my favorite holiday.
-It’s a day to contemplate and practice one of my favorite virtues…Gratitude.
 Gratitude is all about celebrating the good things in your life.
 While this practice should happen year round, Thanksgiving is the perfect opportunity to spend time as a family and count your blessings.

 2. Decide on Family Giving

-3. Decorating and Setting the Table
+3. Decorate and and Set the Table

-4. Meal Planning
+4. Help with Meal Planning

-5. Cooking and Prepping
+5. Cook and Prep